shmurakami/chatwork-completion/README.md

 ## How to install

-Clone or download this repository and go to chrome://extension on your chrome.
+Download .crx file from [releases](https://github.com/shmurakami/chatwork-completion/releases)

-Drag&Drop package/app.crx to your browser.
+Go to chrome://extension on your chrome and drag & drop downloaded .crx file.

 ## Usage